 1. Scams through Bitcoin Mining

 Through mining, cryptocurrencies like Bitcoin are created.
 The process is known as Proof of Work.
 For mining, you need significant computation power to complete highly sophisticated algorithms.
-Through the computation, the mining process helps to record transactions on the distributed ledger.
+The mining process helps record transactions on the distributed ledger through computation.

 2. Scams through Bitcoin Wallet

-The scammers will try to get hold of the private key you have which is highly confidential.
+The scammers will try to get hold of your private key, which is highly confidential.
 None of the platforms or exchanges will ask for your private key.
 So always be alert if anyone is asking for your private key.